-Employ a Risk-Based Development Strategy for FDA Cybersecurity Guidelines
+Use a Risk-Based Development Strategy for FDA Cybersecurity Guidelines

 Under the new guidelines, a medical device will be classified as either:

-For both Tiers, software development teams will need to:
+For both tiers, software development teams will need to:

 - Address security vulnerabilities.

-- Implement design controls to ensure security.
+- Use design controls to ensure security.

 - Establish data integrity requirements.